Loops are a tool that allows us to repeat a block of code multiple times. In Python, we have two main types of loops: for and while.

 3

-In addition to iterating over lists and other sequences, the for loop in Python can be used to iterate over other types of data, such as strings.
-This is because a string is a collection of characters.
+In addition to iterating over lists and other sequences, the for loop in Python can be used to iterate over other data types, such as text strings.
+This is because a text string is a collection of characters.

-When we use a for loop with a string, each iteration of the loop will go through the individual characters of the string, allowing us to process or manipulate each of them as needed.
+When we use a for loop with a text string, each iteration of the loop will go through the individual characters of the string, allowing us to process or manipulate each one as needed.

 # Example of for loop with a string